RAF Coastal Command during World War II: Versus the U-boats: 1939–41

 In May and June, at the very western end of the English Channel, U-boats began operating effectively.
 Some 17 attacks were made by aircraft on the U-boats, none successful.
 The ASB was ordered to be replaced with the DC.
 No specialised aerial DCs were available.
 A modified 450 lb Naval DC was used.
 No effective tactics were available to locate U-boats.
 By 1940, they attacked at night, and on the surface.
 ASDIC was useless against surfaced submarines, and flares could not be used at the low altitude required by aircraft to make an attack.
 To combat this, closer co-operation by the Navy and Coastal Command was needed.

 Using the French ports, U-boats targeted many of their victims just east of 20°W. The services set up the ACHQ (Area Combined Headquarters) for A/S operations in the Atlantic.
-Organisation and inter-service was born, and became the ‘nerve centre’ of the Atlantic war.
-However, the units still required ASV, means of illuminating, and attacking targets, not mention aircraft with endurance.
+Organisation and inter-service was born, and became the 'nerve centre' of the Atlantic war.
+However, the units still required ASV, means of illuminating, and attacking targets, not to mention aircraft with endurance.
 The Air Ministry refused.
 RAF Fighter Command was to receive the priority, to make good losses from the Battle of Britain.
 During 1 October to 1 December 1940, 100 Allied ships were sunk.
 In the First Happy Time, May 1940 to 2 December 1940, the U-boats sank 298 ships for more than 1.6 million tons, almost all in the Northwest Approaches.
 This included 37 tankers (27 British).
 Most of these kills were made by 18 U-boats.
 This success was achieved without the help of the Luftwaffe, which had itself, failed to appreciate the importance of maritime aviation.
 Meaningful German convoy reconnaissance had been nonexistent.